ACD 505–02: Faculty Membership, Appointment Categories, Ranks, and Titles

 The title “president’s professor” may be conferred by the president on selected tenured full professors who have made outstanding contributions in undergraduate and master’s level teaching at Arizona State University.
 President’s professors are chosen based on a variety of criteria: mastery of subject matter; enthusiasm and innovation in the learning and teaching process; ability to engage students both within and outside the classroom; ability to inspire independent and original thinking in students to stimulate students to do creative work; innovation in course and curriculum design; and scholarly contributions.

 The president may confer upon retired faculty members who have served the institution for a substantial length of time the title of “emeritus.”
-To initiate the process for this designation, the college dean must forward notices of retirement to the executive vice president and provost of the university.
+To initiate the process for this designation, the college dean must forward notices of retirement to the provost of the university.
 For more information about emeritus status, see ACD 607–01, “Emeritus Status.”

 Research Professor, Research Associate Professor, Research Assistant Professor, Research Scholar